ed-kung/CSUN-Econ-160/README.md

 # Suggested Study Habits

-It is better to allocate 30 minutes a day towards studying and completing your homework than trying to cram it all into one session.
+It is better to allocate 30 to 60 minutes a day towards studying and completing your homework than trying to cram it all into one session.
 Your brain needs time to digest information.
-I suggest breaking down your weekly study in multiple 30-60 sessions:
+I suggest breaking down your weekly study in multiple 30-60 minute sessions:

 1. Quick review of the chapter.
 Get started on the homework.
 Do as much as you can off the top of your head.
 Do not worry about getting everything right or understanding everything at this point.
 2. Continue working on the homework, focusing on getting the problems you missed in the previous session and developing your understanding of concepts you struggle with.